This out-of-the-ordinary tour will take you from Buenos Aires, Argentina through Bolivia to Lima, Peru in a 21-day, once-in-a-lifetime adventure!

 We do a tour in this fascinating city.
 Discover the indigenous Cosmo-vision and their mystical rituals at the Witches Market.
 The San Francisco Church, the historical district around the main square and the “Plaza Murillo” with the Legislative and the Government Palace are other sights of interest that we visit.
 Enjoy breathtaking views of La Paz from the Killi Killi viewpoint.
 We’ll return to the hotel in the afternoon.
 (B/L)

-You have a free day, and stay overnight at the Hotel Europa in La Paz.
-(B)
+You have a day at leisure in La Paz (B)

 From La Paz, we travel to Copacabana, a small town on the Bolivian side of the Lake Titicaca.
 From Copacabana, we cruise to the Sun Island where we have an Aptapi, a typical lunch.
 In the afternoon, we visit the ruins of the Pilkokaina Inca temple before we return to Copacabana.
 We stay at the Hotel Rosario del Lago.
 (B/D)